-NOTE: There are several issues that can prevent an Easy Login authentication.
+- NOTE: At the login screen, you might see an additional user account named HP RGS ELO.
+Do not use this account to log in.
+Use your normal user account. - NOTE: There are several issues that can prevent an Easy Login authentication.
 The Diagnostics panel of the RGS Sender Configuration tool can help troubleshoot these issues.
-See Using the RGS Sender Configuration tool on page 56 for more details.
+See Using the RGS Sender Configuration tool on page 61 for more details.